zyairelai/bitseven-jarvis/README.md

 # IT IS NOT COMPLETE YET

-# BLACK-WHALE-GOLD
+# BITSEVEN-JARVIS
-This is a crazy PLAY WITH FIRE strategy.
-Use it at your own risk.
+This project is a console output to assist you to enter a trade on BitSeven.